List of Christian denominations: Catholic

-Latin Church (Western Church)
+Latin (Roman) Catholic

-The Latin (or Western) Church is the largest and most widely known of the 24 sui iuris churches that together make up the Catholic Church (not to be confused with the Roman Rite, which is one of the Latin liturgical rites, not a particular church).
-It is headed by the Bishop of Rome—the Pope, traditionally called the Patriarch of the West—with headquarters in Vatican City, enclaved within Rome, Italy.
+The Latin Church is the largest and most widely known of the 24 sui iuris churches that together make up the Catholic Church.
+It is headed by the Bishop of Rome—the Pope—with headquarters in Vatican City, enclaved within Rome, Italy.
 As of 2015, the Latin Church comprised 1.255 billion members.

-Eastern Catholic Churches
+Eastern (Oriental) Catholic

 All of the following are particular churches of the Catholic Church.
 They are all in communion with the Pope as Bishop of Rome and acknowledge his claim of universal jurisdiction and authority.
 They have some minor distinct theological emphases and expressions (for instance, in the case of those that are of Greek/Byzantine tradition, concerning some non-doctrinal aspects of the Latin view of Purgatory and clerical celibacy).
 The Eastern Catholic Churches and the Latin Church (which are united in the worldwide Catholic Church) share the same doctrine and sacraments, and thus the same faith.
 The total membership of the churches accounted for approximately 18 million members as of 2019.